srid/ema-template/content/start/tutorial.md

     liftIO $ threadDelay maxBound
 ```

 The `runEma` function is explained [here](guide/class.md), but in brief: it takes a render function (see below) as well as an IO action that allows us to create and update the model [lvar](concepts/lvar.md).
 Note that `threadDelay maxBound` here?
-That is because our IO action must not exist; in the dev server mode of real-world websites, you would continue to monitor the external world (such as Markdown files) and update the model, to facilitate [hot reload](concepts/hot-reload.md) of data used by your site.
+That is because our IO action must not exit; in the dev server mode of real-world websites, you would continue to monitor the external world (such as Markdown files) and update the model, to facilitate [hot reload](concepts/hot-reload.md) of data used by your site.

 On final piece of the puzzle is to write the aforementioned `render` function: